emilk/wfc/README.md

 # Limitations
-This port supports everything in https://github.com/mxgmn/WaveFunctionCollapse (as of October 2016), though with slightly different input ([.cfg files](https://github.com/emilk/Configuru) over .xml, for instance).
+This port supports everything in https://github.com/mxgmn/WaveFunctionCollapse (as of October 2016), though with slightly different input in .json over .xml, for instance.

 The code is not optimized nor well-documented.
 It could also do with some further cleanup.